BELIZE INTERNATIONAL BUSINESS COMPANY (IBC)

 The internal corporate structure of the Belize International Business Company can be designed in accordance with the widest variety of requirements.
 It may be well designed to suit an one-man business operation, or to accommodate a complex, multiple-shareholder structure with an elaborate system of internal controls and management systems.

-A Belize IBC may issue registered shares or bearer shares, and any of these may be designated into classes as voting shares, non-voting shares, shares having more or less than one vote per share, shares that may be voted only on certain matters or upon the occurrence of certain events, shares that may be voted only when held by persons who meet specified requirements, no par value shares, common shares, preferred shares, redeemable shares and shares that entitle participation only in certain assets.
-Shares of a Belize International Business Company may be issued in bearer form (to the bearer).
-However the bearer shares may not be issued to their actual owner but may only be kept in custody of the Registered Agent in Belize, who should also know the identity of the actual owner of the bearer shares.
-Fidelity Overseas Ltd provides custody service for safe-keeping of the bearer shares.
+A Belize IBC may issue registered shares which may be designated into classes as voting shares, non-voting shares, shares having more or less than one vote per share, shares that may be voted only on certain matters or upon the occurrence of certain events, shares that may be voted only when held by persons who meet specified requirements, no par value shares, common shares, preferred shares, redeemable shares and shares that entitle participation only in certain assets.
+The International Business Companies of Belize are prohibited to issue bearer shares.

 Name requirements for Belize IBC`s